ktw5691/psychtm/README.md

 ## Installation

-Once on CRAN, install the package as usual:
+You can install the package from CRAN as usual:

 ``` r
 install.packages("psychtm")